Eblemgg/smashultimateelo/smashgg-scraper/README.md

 # Code
-The main scraper file is 'get_data.py' and its support file 'api_scrape_util.py'. 'api_scrape_util.py' will need to be edited occassionally to pick up tournaments.
-The rules for this can be edited in the Skip_event function.
+The main scraper file is 'get_data.py' and its support file 'api_scrape_util.py'. 'api_scrape_util.py' will need to be edited occassionally to pick up tournaments (singles has to be in the event name etc...).
+The rules for this can be edited in the Skip_Event function.
 Furthermore, to run these to files make sure to create the appropriate file directories to store data.

 Both of these files are modified versions of files I found from bwaggone's project (https://github.com/bwaggone/smash-stats).
 All credit goes to them for creating the scrapper files and logic.